 Remove a tile from the Azure Dashboard

-You can add your Azure resources to the Azure Portal Dashboard so that it becomes easier for you to access those resources from the Dashboard itself.
+You can add your Azure resources to the Azure Portal Dashboard to make it easier to access those resources from the Dashboard itself.

-For example, if you want to add your Virtual Machine to the Azure Portal Dashboard, you can just follow the below steps.
+For example, if you want to add your Virtual Machine to the Azure Portal Dashboard, follow the steps below.

-- Locate the Virtual Machine that you want to add to the Dashboard –> scroll towards the right side till the end –> click on the context menu –> Choose Pin to dashboard option.
+- Locate the Virtual Machine you want to add to the Dashboard –> scroll towards the right side until the end –> click on the context menu –> Choose the Pin to Dashboard option.

-3. On the Pin to dashboard window, select the Existing tab, choose the type of dashboard –> Choose the name of the Dashboard from the Dashboard dropdown. –> Finally, click on Pin button.
+3. On the Pin to Dashboard window, select the Existing tab, choose the type of dashboard, and Choose the name of the Dashboard from the Dashboard dropdown. –> Finally, click on the Pin button.

-4. Now, you can able to see the Azure Virtual machine is present on my Azure Dashboard and I can access it from the dashboard itself.
+4. The Azure Virtual machine is on my Azure Dashboard, and I can access it from the dashboard.

 You can use your existing Azure Dashboard as a template to create a new dashboard of a similar type.
-For this type of requirement, you need to clone your existing Azure Portal Dashboard in Azure Portal using the below instructions.
+For this requirement, you must clone your Azure Portal Dashboard in Azure Portal using the instructions below.

 - Navigate to your Azure Portal Dashboard.